Final Administrative Action for Forfeiture

 We can help you fight for the return of 100% of the money seized,

-Attorney for Final Administrative Actions by CBP
+Attorney for Final Administrative Actions

-On the other hand, if you hire an experienced attorney to fight the seizure, then you have the best chance of getting all of the money back.
+On the other hand, if you hire an experienced attorney to fight the seizure, then you might have the best chance of getting all of the money back.

+Contact attorney Leslie Sammis for a civil forfeiture action involving a notice of final administrative action by CBP or another federal agency.
+Many of these cases involve CBP seizing money at the airport before a domestic or international flight.
 Money or property might also be seized by CBP at a border crossing, on the highway, or at a train or bus station.
 No matter the circumstances surrounding the seizure of your U.S. Currency, we can help.

 We are sometimes contacted by other attorneys who want to partner with us to act as co-counsel in cases throughout the United States.
 We can help you fight to get the money back.